Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 French immigration is really not much different.
 Yes, the paperwork is long and yes, there are tons of steps and you’ve got to do it all in French, but that’s just part of the deal of coming here.
 As long as you follow procedure and read the fine print, you are generally good to go.

 So what ARE the exact documents you need to get a carte de séjour?
 And how long does it take?
 We’ll go through ALL the juicy details in this post…..

 Americans Need A Visa To Stay More Than 90 Days in France

 So, why would you even need to worry about immigration?
 Well, as I’ve mentioned in my post about EU stay limits, if you’re a US Citizen you can come and vacay in France (without any prep or paperwork), but only for 90 days out of every 180.
 That’s the limit, and if you want to stay longer than that you need to apply for a special visa.

-If you do not have any ties to Europe (i.e. no family here), then the visa you need is a long-term stay visa, and the application process must be completed through the French Embassy or Consulate in your home country before you arrive in France.
-Then there’s several additional steps that you must complete after you get to France (e.g. OFII), to make it all legal.
-Once you get all that done, you’ll be allowed to stay for up to a year, and then if you want to stay longer you’ll need to apply for a residence card (“titre de sejour” or “carte de séjour”) before the year is up.
-There’s lots of nitty, gritty details to all this including which long-term stay visa to apply for (there are several different types, only some of which allow you to work), and exactly what paperwork you need and when, so if you’re going down this route, you’ll want to check out these links:
+If you do not have any ties to Europe (i.e. no family here), then the visa you need is a long-term stay visa, and the application process must be completed through the French Embassy or Consulate in your country of residence before you arrive in France.
+Then there’s several additional steps that you must complete after you get to France (e.g. registration with OFII), to make it all legal.
+Once you get all that done, you’ll be allowed to stay for up to a year, and then, if your visa type allows it, you can apply for a residence card (“titre de sejour” or “carte de séjour”) to stay on longer once the year is up.
+There’s lots of nitty, gritty details to all this including which long-term stay visa to apply for (there are several different types only some of which allow renewal, and some that allow you to work), plus exactly what paperwork you need and when, but for all of it this is where you start:

 - French Long-Term Visa Application Website (official French government site -> this is where you’ll start your application)